 Other helpful tools for growing on Pinterest:

-Social Pug — this is a website plug in to help visitors share your content to Pinterest.
-In addition, you can designate a specific image to be pinned with the right description following the image.
-UPDATE: Mediavine acquired Social Pug in late 2019 and it is now Grow.
+Grow Social — this is a website plugin to help visitors share your content to Pinterest.
+In addition, you can designate a specific image to be pinned with the right description following the image. (formerly Social Pug – acquired by Mediavine in 2019)

-Tasty Pins plugin is a simple WordPress image optimization plugin that lets you please both the Google and Pinterest Gods.
+Tasty Pins — a simple WordPress image optimization plugin that lets you please both the Google and Pinterest Gods.
 This podcast outlines why optimizing for SEO and Pinterest is smart.